 Our hypothesis was that this behavior would be fixed by using a more general DNN, such as the Multilingual DNN (only in the SBN variant, as explained in Sec.
 2.3), since the test comprises of numerous languages.
+However, it turned out that Mandarin SBN suited this condition best.

-Looking at the "chn" condition, we again expected the Multilingual SBN to to significantly outperform the English DNN (or SBN), but with no result.
+Looking at the "chn" condition, we again expected the Mandarin DNN (or SBN) to significantly outperform the English and Multilang DNN's, but with no result.

-Our initial hypothesis was that the English training corpus is the largest, and therefore had to provide best phoneme accuracy and thus a better acoustic space clustering.
-However, it was observed in many cases (e.g. in [24]) that better phoneme accuracy does not necessarily imply better SRE performance.
+Our initial hypothesis was that the English training corpus is the largest, and therefore had to provide best phone accuracy and thus a better acoustic space clustering.
+However, it was observed in many cases (e.g. in [26]) that better phone accuracy does not necessarily imply better SRE performance.
 Therefore, we leave this question open for future research.

-Let us also note that the UBM/i-vector/PLDA training data are identical i.e., mainly English-across the different systems.
+Let us also note that the UBM/i-vector/PLDA training data are identical-i.e., mainly English-across the different systems.
 Our hypothesis is that even if the DNN matches the target language, the acoustic space clustering does not correspond to the observed data.
 Therefore, the first-order statistics (3) for the i-vector extractor computation are "warped", and the i-vector extractor captures a different "total" variability than is in fact used for the test.
 One of the possible indications for this hypothesis is the fact that the performance on the "sre10" condition does not vary dramatically across different systems.
-Similar hypothesis holds for the PLDA/LDA modeling, where the within/across variabilities are modeled using these "warped" i-vectors.
+Similar hypothesis holds for the PLDA/LDA modeling, where the within/across variabilities are modeled using these "warped" ivectors.

 Tab.
 2 shows the overall performance summary in terms of the actual vs. the minimum DCF values, i.e., it directly shows the calibration loss.
 We see that the "sre10" condition is well calibrated, i.e., the actual values are close enough to the minimum counterparts.
 However, looking at the "chn" and "lan" tests, and especially at the new DCF metric, the calibration losses are extremely high.
 This effect is even more pronounced for the female part of the tests.
-All this behavior indicates a heavy language-dependent score modality.